ashthemech/AutoCAD-Essential-Training/README.md

   Key Takeaways:
   * Learned how to select objects and the many tools available, namely window vs crossing selections and blocks.
+  * Learned how to use move and copy to move the desk, chair, omputer, and plant into the cubicles.
+  * Learned how to use the rotate function by rotating a computer and chair to face the desks properly.
+  * Learned how to use the scale function by copying a plant object and scaling it down.
+  * Learned how to use the mirror tool by mirroring an office desk setup into the adjacent cubicle.
+  * Learned about the smart block feature in AutoCAD 2025 and beyond.

 <details>
 <summary> OfficeLayout.dwg - Modifying Objects </summary>